Five-Colleges-of-Ohio/ohio-five-workshop/workshop-tutorial.md

 	Ie. for an organization called awesomeohio your repository would be awesomeohio.github.io.
 	* Check the box to initialize your project with a readme.
 	* Make your repository public.
 	Repositories consist of all the files and folders pertaining to a particular project, but they also contain all of the information that the project's team needs to work together.
-So a Git repository stores all changes made by anyone ever, allows
+So a Git repository stores all changes made by anyone ever, allows you to manage your work, etc.

 5. GitHub Issues page.